Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Preliminaries

-Let $\mathbb{N}_1=\{1,2,3,\cdots\}$, where $+\infty\notin \mathbb{N}_1$, i.e., the set of all positive integers.
-We also denote by $\mathbb{N}$ the set of natural numbers,\footnote{ For the natural number system and $\infty$ (i.e., $+\infty$ here), we refer the reader to the interesting textbook \cite{Tao22}, in which Tao provides a full and philosophical treatment of them.} i.e.,
+Let $\mathbb{N}_1=\{1,2,3,\cdots\}$ be the set of all positive integers ($+\infty\notin \mathbb{N}_1$).
+We also denote by $\mathbb{N}$ the set of natural numbers,\footnote{For the natural number system and $\infty$ (i.e., $+\infty$ here), we refer the reader to the interesting textbook \cite{Tao22}, in which Tao provides a full and philosophical treatment of them.} i.e.,

 Let $\Sigma$ be an alphabet.
 For finite words $w,v\in\Sigma^*$, the concatenation of $w$ and $v$, denoted by $w\circ v$, is $wv$.
-For example, suppose that $\Sigma=\{0,1\}$, and $w=100001$, $v=0111110$; then
+For example, suppose that $\Sigma=\{0,1\}$, $w=100001$ and $v=0111110$; then

-The length of a finite word $w$, denoted as $|w|$, is defined to be the number of symbols in it.
+The length of a finite word $w$, denoted by $|w|$, is defined to be the number of symbols in it.
 It is clear that for finite words $w$ and $v$,

-The big $O$ notation indicates the order of growth of some quantity as a function of $n$ or the limiting behavior of a function.
-For example, that $S(n)$ is big $O$ of $f(n)$, i.e., means that there exist a positive integer $N_0$ and a positive constant $M$ such that for all $n>N_0$.
+The big $O$ notation indicates the order of growth of a quantity as a function of $n$, or the limiting behavior of a function.
+More precisely, the statement that $S(n)$ is big $O$ of $f(n)$, written means that there exists a positive integer $N_0$ and a positive constant $M$ such that for all $n>N_0$.

-The little $o$ notation also indicates the order of growth of some quantity as a function of $n$ or the limiting behavior of a function, but with different meaning.
-Specifically, that $T(n)$ is little $o$ of $t(n)$, i.e., means that for any constant $c>0$, there exists a positive integer $N_0>0$ such that for all $n>N_0$.
+The little $o$ notation also indicates the order of growth of a quantity as a function of $n$, or the limiting behavior of a function, but with different meaning.
+Specifically, the statement that $T(n)$ is little-$o$ of $t(n)$,written means that for any constant $c>0$ there exists a positive integer $N_0>0$ such that for all $n>N_0$.

-Throughout this paper, the computational modes used are {\em nondeterministic Turing machines} (or their variants such as {\em nondeterministic Turing machines with oracle}).
+Throughout this paper, the computational modes used are {\em nondeterministic Turing machines} (or their variants, such as {\em nondeterministic Turing machines with oracle}).
 We follow the standard definition of a nondeterministic Turing machine given in the standard textbook \cite{AHU74}.
-Let us first introduce the precise definition of a nondeterministic Turing machine as follows:
+We first introduce the precise definition of a nondeterministic Turing machine as follows:

 \begin{definition}[$k$-tape nondeterministic Turing machine, \cite{AHU74}] A $k$-tape nondeterministic Turing machine (shortly, NTM) $M$ is a seven-tuple $(Q,T,I,\delta,\mathbbm{b},q_0,q_f)$ where: \begin{enumerate} \item {$Q$ is the set of states.} \item {$T$ is the set of tape symbols.} \item {$I$ is the set of input symbols; $I\subseteq T$.} \item {$\mathbbm{b}\in T-I$, is the blank.} \item {$q_0$ is the initial state.} \item {$q_f$ is the final (or accepting) state.} \item {$\delta$ is the next-move function, or a mapping from $Q\times T^k$ to subsets of